SimonGolms/ngx-ionic-image-viewer/README.md

 > Check `package.json` for lifecycle events

-### Release
+### Release & Publishing

-Run `npm release` to create a new release with `standard-version`.
+Run `npm run release` to create a new build & release with `release-it`.
 This bumps the version of `projects/ngx-ionic-image-viewer/package.json`, uses [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) to update CHANGELOG.md, commits package.json and CHANGELOG.md and tags a new release.
+The new release gets published to GitHub and npm automatically.

-> Check `package.json` and `.versionrc` for lifecycle events
+> Check `package.json` and `.release-it.json` for lifecycle events

+Once the confirmation of npm has been received, the command `npm run demo:update` can be run to update the demo to the latest version and commit the change.

-### Publishing
+### Manual Publishing

 After building your library with `ng build ngx-ionic-image-viewer`, go to the dist folder `cd dist/ngx-ionic-image-viewer` and run `npm publish`.